amanaslam786/amanaslam786/README.md

 - 📊 Patent Holder and Creator of the **30-Day Instant Ranking SEO Framework**
 - 🚀 Developed **Pakistan’s first affordable Auto Transfer Switch (ATS)**
 - 🔐 Creator of a complete ISO 27001:2022 ISMS + AI Security GRC Portfolio (practical implementation)
-- 🔐 Creator of **AFIS-Lite** — a fingerprint matching, verification, and forensic case-documentation toolkit bridging NIST NBIS and full-scale AFIS systems
+- 🔐 Developer of **AFIS-Lite** — a fingerprint matching, verification, and forensic case-documentation toolkit bridging NIST NBIS and full-scale AFIS systems

 My work is guided by continuous research, responsible AI practices, cybersecurity governance, and the blessings of Allah and my parents’ prayers.